onionalive/drupal-test-personal/README.md

 ## Setting Up Drupal

 ### Module installation
 modules installed via composer are **not** automatically installed.
 To install them, go to admin -> extend.
 Selected all the modules you with to install and click the install button at the bottom.
-If you need to install a new module, do so with the `composer require` command and not by downloading the file.
+If you need to install a new module, do so with the `composer require` command and not by downloading the file manually.

 ### Setting up your content types
 **TODO**: discovery

 initial:

 Asking someone with the correct settings to export them for you.
-They can do this by doing the collowing commands
+They can do this by doing the following commands
 ```shell
 cd PROJECT_ROOT
 drush cex dev